ju-c/stars/README.md

 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a privacy-first analytics platform.
 Traffic, campaigns, behavior, conversions, and revenue in one place — no cookies, no tracking, self-hosted or in the cloud.
 - [steven-tey/precedent](https://github.com/steven-tey/precedent) - An opinionated collection of components, hooks, and utilities for your Next.js project.
 - [apptension/saas-boilerplate](https://github.com/apptension/saas-boilerplate) - SaaS Boilerplate - Open Source and free SaaS stack that lets you build SaaS products faster in React, Django and AWS.
 Focus on essential business logic instead of coding repeatable features!
-- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
+- [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - An open-source, privacy-first, self-hosted knowledge workspace where humans and AI agents work together 开源、隐私优先、自托管的知识工作空间，让人与智能体在此协作
 - [rauchg/next-ai-news](https://github.com/rauchg/next-ai-news) -
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - The Frontend Stack for Agents & Generative UI.
 React, Angular, Mobile, Slack, and more.
 Makers of the AG-UI Protocol
 - [TypeCellOS/BlockNote](https://github.com/TypeCellOS/BlockNote) - A React Rich Text Editor that's block-based (Notion style) and extensible.
 Built on top of Prosemirror and Tiptap.